dio-av/dio-av/README.md

 ##  Hi there,

 ### Welcome to my github repo
-I'm a self taught, self motivated software developer also a hardcore gopher delivering back end solutions entirely in Go.
+I'm a self taught, self motivated software developer also a hardcore gopher delivering back end solutions entirely in Go. \
-I keep an eye in functional languages like APL/BQN and Erlang/Elixir.
+I also keep an eye in pure functional languages like APL/BQN and Erlang/Elixir. \
 I´m the actual maintainer of the Open-Meteo API Go Client  [omgo](https://github.com/dio-av/omgo).

 ### My interests are: